-Cancer Metabolism is a developing Shared Resource within the SBP Cancer Center.
-The scientific focus of the core is to investigate the role of metabolism in cancer on both the cellular and organismal level, combining in vitro and in vivo analysis.
-To accomplish this, we integrate a number of instruments and methodologies to build an overall model of cellular metabolism.
-These approaches range from the relatively simple (such as rapidly measuring basic metabolic substrates from media or plasma) to rather complex (tracing the metabolism of stable isotope-labeled substrates in vitro or in vivo).
+The SBP Cancer Metabolism Core provides a hub within the Institute for analysis of metabolism using specialist instruments and methodologies, together with advice on planning experiments and analyzing data.
 All of the instruments and approaches are available on a fee-for-service basis to Cancer Center scientists, but also (as capacity permits) to outside users.
-Samples for most services can be shipped, but Seahorse users need to be local so they can bring live cells for analysis.
+Samples for most services can be shipped, but Seahorse analyzer users need to be local so they can bring live cells for analysis.

-The primary technology and tools in the La Jolla core are:
+The primary services offered by the core are:

 - Measurement of cellular respiration and glycolysis using a Seahorse XFp.
 This instrument determines the rate of glycolysis and respiration of adherent cells in a 6-well format.
 Glycolysis is observed via the acidification of the tissue culture media.
 Respiration is observed by measuring total oxygen consumption.
 With proper experimental design, the rates of basal respiration, ATP production, proton leak, maximal respiration, spare respiratory capacity and non-mitochondrial oxygen consumption may be determined.

-- Rapid and accurate measurement of major metabolites (glucose, glutamine, lactate, and glutamate) using the YSI 2950 analyzer.
+- Measurement of major substrates and metabolites (glucose, glutamine, lactate, and glutamate) in culture medium using the YSI 2950 analyzer.
 This instrument is able to rapidly (~1 min per metabolite) determine the concentration of these important metabolism substrates from a small volume of sample (100-200 µL).
 Using a 96-well format, this analysis provides an economical method to roughly define changes in metabolism (e.g., in proliferating versus quiescent cells), and is also useful for checking cells in culture have sufficient supply of the major nutrients glucose and glutamine.

-- The YSI 2950 metabolite analyzer is able to measure glucose, glutamine, lactate, glutamate, ammonia and potassium in media or other liquid samples in 2-3 minutes for all 4 metabolites.
-It is able to handle 96-well plates or a rack of 24 Eppendorf tubes.
-The minimum volume needed is 100 μl for plate samples and 400 μl for tubes.
-A full 96-well plate maybe analyzed in 3-4 hours and results are typically returned the same or next day.
+- The YSI 2950 metabolite analyzer is able to measure glucose, glutamine, lactate and glutamate in media in 2-3 minutes for all 4 metabolites in a 96-well format.
+The minimum volume needed is 100 μl A full 96-well plate maybe analyzed in 3-4 hours and results are typically returned the same or next day.

-- The XFp Analyzer can measure respiration in most cell types, including primary cells, adherent cells, and suspension cells.
-With a new 6 well format, the XFp Miniplate is ideal for pairwise comparisons (in triplicate) and the analysis of precious samples, such as patient-derived and other rare samples.
+- The XFp Analyzer can measure respiration in most cell types, including primary cells, adherent cells, and suspension cells (with attachment).
+With a 6-well format, the XFp Miniplate is ideal for pairwise comparisons (in triplicate) and the analysis of precious samples, such as patient-derived and other rare samples.
 We mainly focus on the Cell Mito Stress Test to measure the key parameters of mitochondrial function: basal respiration, ATP production, proton leak, maximal respiration, and spare respiratory capacity.
 Other protocols using alternate substrates or permeabilized cells are available.

-- The Shimadzu QP2010 gas chromatograph-mass spectrometer is used for broader metabolic flux analysis including determination of stable isotope ( 13C, 15N) labeling rates of various intra- and extracellular metabolites, as well as determining the abundance of amino, keto and fatty acids, short-chain fatty acids, cholesterol and sugars.
-Analysis of cells, tissues, tumors, and serum or plasma can be performed.
+- The Shimadzu QP2010 gas chromatograph-mass spectrometer (GC-MS) is used for broader metabolic analyses including quantification and determination of stable isotope (13C, 15N) labeling rates of intra- and extracellular metabolites, including amino acids, keto and fatty acids, short-chain fatty acids, cholesterol, sugars, and sugar phosphates.
+Analysis of cells, tissues, tumors, feces, and serum or plasma can be performed.
 The GC-MS includes chemical ionization options, and sensitive methods using negative chemical ionization are under development.

 - Scripps LC-MS/MS facility - (Center for Metabolomics and Mass Spectrometry) for broad profiling of metabolites.